 Each of the 20 α-amino acids found in proteins can be distinguished by the R group substitution on the α-carbon atom.
 There are 2 broad classes of amino acids based upon whether the R group is hydrophobic or hydrophilic (Table 1-1).

 TABLE 1-1:l-α-Amino Acids Present in Proteins

 The hydrophobic amino acids tend to repel the aqueous environment and, therefore, reside predominantly in the interior of proteins.
-This class of amino acids does ...
+This class ...